 Science Is Bad: Played with, the new treatment attempts to erradicate the plague of criminality but does so by erasing moral choice and freedom.
 On the other hand the doctors are just tools and eventually scapegoats used by the politicians.

 The code numbers of the communications device from Dr. Strangelove are "CRM-114".
 In A Clockwork Orange, one of the vials containing drugs used to condition Alex for the Ludovico treatment is labelled "serum 114".

-Sleazy Politician: The minister of the Interior seems very tough on crime, but he's a hypocrite whose real goal is power itself.
-In the end he allies with Alex -an unrepentant sociopath and murderer- because he can spin his story in favour of The Government.
-Additionally he's also a key figure of a increasingly totalitarian regime that sends its political adversaries to prison.
+Sleazy Politician: The minister of the Interior, outwardly tough on crime, allies with Alex -an unrepentant sociopath and murderer- because he can spin his story in favour of The Government.
+Additionally he's also a key figure of an implied Government that sends its political adversaries to prison.

 Soundtrack Dissonance: Whenever Rossini's "Thieving Magpie" overture starts up on the soundtrack, you know some ultra-violence is coming.
 Also, the film's most infamous scene features the gang torturing a couple while Alex performs "Singin' in the Rain" While filming the scene, Kubrick decided on a whim to have Alex sing a song, and Malcolm McDowell chose the song simply because he knew all the lyrics.